jrpool/http-api-client/README.md

 This application demonstrates the use of Node’s `http` module in a request to an API.

-The application fulfills the specifications of the “What’s the Weather?” module of the [Learners Guild][lg] curriculum and is part of the “HTTP Node” module in Phase 2 of the Guild’s curriculum.
+The application fulfills the specifications of the “What’s the Weather?” exercise in the “HTTP Node” module of Phase 2 of the [Learners Guild][lg] curriculum.

 Two implementations are included in this directory.
 The one in `hget.js` uses the `http.request()` method, as specified in the curriculum.
 The one in `hget-get` uses the `http.get()` method instead.
 As packaged, the `weather.js` module imports objects from `hget.js`.
 To switch to the `http.get()` method, one can edit `weather.js` so that line 7 references `./hget-get` instead of `./hget`.